theangryangel/logstash-output-jdbc/README.md

 particular location.
 Please ensure you read the 4 installation lines below.

 ## Versions
-  - See master branch for logstash v1.5
+  - See v1.5 branch for logstash v1.5
   - See v1.4 branch for logstash 1.4

 ## Installation